 1. Obtain the Required Experience

 Valid experience includes information systems security-related work performed, or work that requires information security knowledge and involves direct application of that knowledge.
-For the CAP certification, a candidate is required to have a minimum of two years of cumulative paid full-time work experience in one or more of the seven domains of the CAP CBK®.
+For the CAP certification, a candidate is required to have a minimum of 2 years of cumulative paid full-time work experience in 1 or more of the 7 domains of the CAP CBK®.